| OBJECTIVE OF THIS ARTICLE

 We will also talk about what you need to know about your profitable customers.

-When we talk about CCEs, we are talking about ways by which an organization tries to do business from customers’ perspective.
+When we talk about CCEs, we are talking about ways by which an organization tries to do business from the customers’ perspective.
 Whatever form an organization adopts in order to be customer-centric, it is always aimed at acquiring new customers, customer retention and increasing customer profitability.

 If an entrepreneur wants to start a new business, he first has to think up the right idea.
 You have to make sure that you are producing what is needed by prospects rd customers in your vicinity.
 One thing you should know is that a portion of your resources should be committed to acquiring new customers for your products and services.